Skip to main content

 Summary

-Public health departments currently struggle to use and sort through incoming electronic case reporting (eCR) data.
-As part of our work with the Centers for Disease Control and Prevention (CDC) and U.S. Digital Service (USDS), Skylight has built an intuitive interface that surfaces key information from eCR files to make them more useful for monitoring the spread of reportable conditions.
+Public health departments struggle to sort through incoming electronic case reporting (eCR) data to find the information they need for case investigation.
+As part of the Data Integration Building Blocks (DIBBs) engagement with the Centers for Disease Control and Prevention (CDC) and U.S. Digital Service (USDS, now U.S. DOGE Service), we built the eCR Viewer — an intuitive interface that surfaces key information from eCR files, making them more useful for monitoring the spread of reportable conditions.

 The challenge